raspberrypilearning/led-firefly/en/step_3.md

 --- task ---

+Import `sleep` to allow you to pause your code.
 Add code to the end of your script to sleep for one second and then turn the LED off.

 --- code ---
 ---